 The grounds of 1066 Battle of Hastings, Abbey and Battlefield are open.
 Takeaway catering is available and our shop is open, but all indoor areas remain closed.

-You will need to book your tickets in advance to visit 1066 Battle of Hastings, Abbey & Battlefield.
+You will need to book your tickets in advance.
 For up-to-date opening times and booking information, please see the Battle Abbey website for more information.

 Visit the site of one of the most famous battles in England's history – the 1066 Battle of Hastings, and discover the fascinating story of events behind that historic date.

 Explore the award-winning exhibition which brings alive the dramatic story of the Norman Conquest and its significance in the tumultuous history of England.
 End your day by relaxing in the cafe.
 The annual re-enactment of 1066 Battle of Hastings takes place every year during October.
 Days out worth talking about!

 The Abbey takes its name from the town and was founded to commemorate the bloody battle that saw William the Conqueror assume control of England in 1066.

 The high altar of the abbey church was reputedly on the spot where Harold died and is now marked by a special commemorative stone.
 Little remains of the original abbey buildings but its impressive gateway dominates the south end of Battle High Street.

 The remaining cloisters, part of the west range, were leased to Battle Abbey School shortly after the first world war, and the school remains in occupancy to this day.
 Although referred to as 'Battle Abbey', it is actually named 'St Martin's Abbey'.